stevehoover/warp-v/fpu/README.md

+# RISC-V F-Extension Files

-This directory contains	Berkeley's HardFloat verilog modules by John Hauser.
+* This directory contains the copy of	Berkeley's HardFloat Floating-Point verilog modules by John Hauser, which are neccesary for performing Floating-point operations in Warp-V.
+* The verilog module are inherited from "http://www.jhauser.us/arithmetic/HardFloat.html" with source files in [HardFloat-1.zip](http://www.jhauser.us/arithmetic/HardFloat-1.zip)   with RISC-V variant.

-topmodule contains topmodule.tlv which is inheriting Hardfloat modules up in a TLV-marco's.
+* `topmodule.tlv` contains TL-Verilog marcos which is inheriting/calling the Hardfloat modules in TL-V context.